|

 total of 17 foals (11 colts and 6 fillies) and died at age 26 at Travelers

-other Old California/CMK offspring were Ghazi, who for many years was one
+other treasured Old California/CMK offspring were Ghazi, who for many years was one

 of the senior stallions at the Hearst Ranch, San Simeon, California, and Gharis,